Incremental Computing

 Q: How to confirm whether a refresh is incremental or full?

 Check the refresh mode and duration in the output.
-If a particular refresh takes significantly longer than usual, a full refresh may have been triggered.
+If a refresh takes much longer than usual, a full refresh may have been triggered.

 Q: What happens to downstream Dynamic Tables after a full refresh?

-Downstream Dynamic Tables perceive the upstream full refresh and automatically adapt during their next refresh.
-If all upstream data changes, downstream may also execute a computation close to full.
+Downstream Dynamic Tables detect the upstream full refresh and adapt during their next refresh.
+If all upstream data changes, downstream computation may also be close to a full computation.

 Q: How to avoid unnecessary full refreshes?